LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-may-25th.md

 ## Developers Center Redesign
 ### Enhancement

-LivePerson are redesigning and rebranding the existing Developers Community.
-It will soon be known as the Developers Center and has been revamped with a new welcome page and a Getting Started section.
-Together these changes will enable new users to get started on our platform quicker and help both new and existing users to find content more intuitively.
+The LivePerson Developers site will receive a new look & feel enabling a better experience for new and existing users to find content more intuitively.

 To access the site please go to https://developers.liveperson.com/.

-The welcome page contains content that helps you learn about the key products and services offered by LivePerson.
+The Welcome page contains content that helps you learn about the key products and services offered by LivePerson.

-The Getting Started page contains a new video explaining the product, links to quick start guides and how to guides.
-Together, these enable users to get started with the LivePerson platform quickly.
+The Getting Started page takes you through the first steps of creating and setting up an account and helps you get familiar with LivePerson API’s so you can build & customize your own solutions.

-The new search experience provides a contextual “preview”.
+The search experience provides a contextual “preview”.
 This displays the sentences that contain the keyword being searched and allows you to have more information before making a selection.
-This will deliver an overall improved search experience.

 LivePerson will continue to enhance the Developers Center to ensure the best user experience for our developers.